fjp/fjp.github.io/collections/_2wd-robot/2019-11-17-components.md

 With that punched disk and additional speed sensors it is possible to implement odometry in ROS.
 To power the motors a battery compartment is available together with a switch to turn the robot on or off.

-The following image shows how I mounted the robot car kit.
-Notice that I placed the battery compartment on the bottom of the acrylic chassis instead of on top of it as suggested in the [instructions manual](https://joy-it.net/files/files/Produkte/robot05/Robot05-Anleitung.pdf) (seems to be only available in german).
-The reason is that I will use an additional USB-C powerbank to power the Raspberry Pi 4 B.

-TODO figure

-To assemble the robot car kit it is important to mount the motors on the correct side of the acrylic plate becasue otherwise the mounting plate where the RPi will be attached will not fit to the pre drilled holes.

 ### Power Supplies

 As mentioned the robot will be equipped with a USB-C powerbank to supply the RPi 4 B with 5 V.